Red pins are major climbing centres; yellow pins are Better London centres; blue pins are other (smaller, alternative) walls.

 Where?
 Parsons Green, SW6 4HH.
 Map here.

 Registration?
 Visitors must pre-register to use The Climbing Hangar.
 Beginners must attend a 30 minute Taster Session before they can scamper unsupervised, which covers the basic safety features of climbing, some techniques plus a tour of the centre.
-The first three climbs once you're up to speed are discounted (£7.50 each) after which you can decide whether to become a full-time member and pay as you go, take out monthly membership or purchase pre-paid climbs.
+If you’ve climbed before, then just turn up, check in at reception and answer some safety questions before you take to the walls.

 Price?
-Becoming a member costs £10 annually and the Taster Sessions for newbies cost £20.
-Once you're up and running the prices are £10 for a single climb (£7.50 at off-peak times - Mon-Thurs before 5pm and all day Friday), £49 for an unlimited monthly pass (£35 off peak) or a booking of ten visits for £90.
+Unlimited climbing with monthly membership costs £39.99 per month and the taster sessions for newbies cost £20.
+Alternatively Pay As You Go prices are £10 for a single climb (£8.50 at off-peak times - Mon-Thurs before 5pm and all day Friday.

 Facilities?
 Lockers (you'll need to bring a padlock), showers, changing rooms, cafe, shop behind reception, climber-specific yoga classes, no parking available other than local pay and display.

 Kit-hire?
-Climbing shoes and chalk bags available to hire for £3 or £1.50 respectively.
+Climbing shoes are included in the entry cost and chalk bags available to hire for £1.50.

 Kids?
 The Climbing Hangar caters for children in two ways: after-school rock clubs for ages 7+ which take place both after school during term time and are divided into two age groups, as well as a pay-as-you-go rock club on Saturday mornings.
 Both are very popular so advance booking is recommended.
 If it's supervised climbing you're after then that's fine too but just like the adults, newcomers to the sport must book into a Family Taster Session.
 Once completed, you're free to climb with a ratio of two children for every supervising adult.
 Children aged 14-17 can climb unsupervised if they've completed a competency assessment and have a signed waiver by their parents.
 Under 14s cannot climb after 6pm.

 Anything else?
 When the wall first opened in 2012, it was the training space for British bouldering champion, Shauna Coxsey.
 She even worked as a coach at the wall when kids clubs were first introduced.
-Six years on their relationship is still going strong, with the wall both sponsoring and supporting her efforts to reach the coveted title of world number one.
+Their relationship is still going strong, with the wall both sponsoring and supporting her efforts to reach the coveted title of world number one.

 Get in touch: firstname.lastname@example.org